-The CERF secretariat consults with agency experts for additional contextual and programmatic inputs to the analysis, and insight on agency country priorities.
-This includes humanitarian information on both HRP and non-HRP contexts, as well as funding information for non-HRP priority countries.
+The CERF secretariat consults with an inter-agency working group (UFEWG)4 on agencies' priorities and for additional contextual and programmatic inputs.
+This includes humanitarian information about both HRP and non-HRP contexts, as well as funding information for non-HRP priority countries.